 Part I. Outline

 Be a klutz.
 Be awkward.
 Mess up.
 To get stronger, one must do reps.
 Socializing is no different.
 You must approach and try your style before you get good at it.
 Until you are smoother than a glistening slate of marble.
 Freestyling rap is no different.
-If you never rap, and the music starts and you start, it’s going to sound just like that: you started.
-When it comes to socializing, most people never even get to the field.
+If you never rap, and the music starts and you start, it’s going to sound … unpolished.
+When it comes to socializing, most never even step onto the field.
 They just sit back, imagine, wonder, theorize.
-You have to calibrate and learn in real time.
+You have to actually make a move and test things out, otherwise you’ll never get good.
+So like I said, have those awkward, go-nowhere conversations.

-Again, people prefer “light, situations, and easy to answer without pressure.”
-“Is it always this quiet out here?”
+Sharing the moment.
+“Do you find the weather nice?”
+“Is it always this quiet around here?”
 “Is it always this hot out like this?”
-“Is it flowing today or is it one of “those days?”
-“I feel like walking fast, too.”
+“Is today gong well for you or one of “those days”?
+“Are you planning on doing anything fun later?”
 Be present with them, not judgmental, inquisitive, or interrogatory.
 People don’t want “probing and defining.”
 Make it easy for them to step into something, if they wish, and even easier to leave.
-“Hey, I’m just curious, does this place really have good food, or is that just hype?”
+If they are at a restaurant ask “Hey, I’m just curious, does this place really have good food, or is that just hype?”
 Let it be open-ended.
-The goal is never to “expect anything in return” (such as attention, connection, or a phone number).
-This creates a negative vibe because it’s pressuring and wanting.
+The goal is to let them have open-range to discuss their opinion, thoughts and feelings.
+You get to observe.
+This is a complete 180 from the vibe of “expecting something in return,” such as attention, connection, or a phone number.
+That creates a negative vibe because it’s pressuring and wanting.
 You are just there to test for openness.
 To see if there is a connection or a common ground.
-If not, that’s completely fine and normal; most people it just can’t get that deep.
-You just gracefully wish them well and exit.
+If not, that’s all good; with most people, it just can’t get that deep.
+Just gracefully exit and wish them well.

 1. Environment-based (best for strangers).
 These feel natural because they come from what’s happening right now.